dmfilho/raccoon/README.md

 Author and Contributors
 ======
-The reasoner was developed by Dimas Melo Filho, with the help of the following contributors and researchers:
+The reasoner was developed by Dimas Melo Filho, with inestimable help of the following contributors and researchers:

 Name | Country | Organization
 :---:|:-------:|:-----------: